 Examples:

 b.
-The following selection means that the Business Services - Marketing & Advertising (or MCC # 7311) is restricted.
-In simple terms users can purchase items from any merchant/vendor that does not use the mentioned MCC code but if they try to transact with a merchant/vendor that uses that MCC, the transaction will be declined.
+The following selection restricts payments to vendors using the Business Services-Marketing & Advertising code (or MCC # 7311).
+In simple terms, users can purchase items from any vendor that does not use the mentioned MCC.

 Comments